ycrc/ycrc.github.io/docs/data/Ark.md

 **Globus**

-- Connect to the Ark Globus endpoint, and navigate to `<sharename>`.
+- Connect to the Ark Globus endpoint "Yale CRC Ark", and navigate to `<sharename>`.
 We will confirm your `<sharename>` with you after approval of your Ark storage request.
 - From there you can stage data to Bouchet cluster storage (e.g. scratch) or transfer to any other Globus endpoint.

 **Mount your Ark storage on your own computer**